achiwa912/daemonlord/README.md

     5 emily      G-PRI  10   13 OK
     6 faun       G-MAG  10    7 OK

+<a id="orgb33dd7b"></a>

+### Trader Jay's

 Before heading straight to the dungeon, we need to purchase weapons and armors, and equip them.
 So, let's go to Castle > Trader Jay's for some shopping.

-<a id="orgfc705c2"></a>

-### Trader Jay's

 Each character is given between 100 and 200 gold upon creation.
 You can expect a party with six members would have roughly 900 gold in total.

 At Trader Jay's, you'll be asked who in the party to enter the store.
 Specify the number of a member in the party.
 You can buy, sell, uncurse, identify items.
 You can also pool gold here.
-Choose `b` for shopping.
+Choose `b)uy` for shopping.

     | * *** Trader Jay's ***                               |
     |   Who? - # or l)eave > 1                             |